carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-high-dim-modeling.md

 1. Intro/overview of ML
       * What goes into a model/estimator
       * What is the goal of the model (prediction or classification)
       * How is a model trained?
+Optimizing error functions.
       * Live-coding: Training a univariate linear model
 2. The curse of dimensionality
       * Overview